Republican River: History

 The river was named after a branch of Pawnee Indians known as "the Republicans".

 As early as 1785, the Spanish and French had identified one of the villages of the Pawnee people as aldea de la Republica (little village of the Republic).
 A French traders' custom was to name rivers for the tribal villages located on their banks.
 In this way, the north fork of the Kansas River was named Fourche des Republiques or Fork of the Republics.

 The Kitkehahkis Pawnee villages farmed corn, beans, and pumpkin in the fertile Republican valley floor but seasonally left to hunt buffalo in the plains to the west and south.

 The Kitkehahkis, or Republican Pawnee, occasionally abandoned and relocated various villages along the Republican River.
 In 1806, first the Spanish and then the Americans journeyed to the large Kitkehahkis village on Republican River, the Pike-Pawnee Village Site then near the present Guide Rock, Nebraska.
 Both parties were seeking the tribe's assistance in enforcing competing claims to the Louisiana Territory.
 Leading the much smaller American expedition, Lieutenant Zebulon Pike convinced the Kitkehahkis to accept the American Flag in place of the Spanish.

 In 1853, Fort Riley was established at the junction of the Republican with the Smoky Hill and Kansas Rivers.
 American settlement of the lower Republican River in began in the 1860s.

 Prior to 1864, the Kansas River was publicly navigable under Kansas law.
 A side-wheel steamboat of 125 tons burden, Financier No. 2, reached the Republican River in 1855 and ascended it some 40 miles.
 However, in 1864, railroad interests passed a bill through the Kansas Legislature entitled, "An act declaring the Kansas, Republican, Smoky Hill, Solomon, and Big Blue rivers not navigable, and authorizing the bridging of the same."
 Railroads were thus permitted to bridge or dam the Republican as if it were never declared navigable.

 The Kansas Pacific Railway reached the fork of the Republican in 1866, crossing into the Junction City town site.
 The Junction City and Fort Kearney Railroad was constructed up the valley of the Republican to Clay Center in 1873.

 The 1864 law was repealed in 1913; however, under Kansas Law, public access, whether for transport or recreation, is permitted only on publicly owned rivers.
 The State of Kansas owns only the Kansas and Arkansas Rivers as well as the portion of the Missouri River adjoining the northeastern corner of the state.
 As such, the limit of public river access is at the mouth of the Republican River.
 A public boat access ramp was opened on the mouth of the Republican River in 2009 just upstream of the railroad bridge, providing access to the upper end of the Kansas River National Water Trail, a part of the National Water Trail program.

-Milford Lake, the largest man-made lake in Kansas, was completed on the Republican in 1967.
+Milford Lake, the largest artificial lake in Kansas, was completed on the Republican in 1967.